0xADE1A1DE/USLH/README.md

 Please set processor governor to *performance* to get stable result for evaluating the artifact.
 You can achieve this with *cpupower* command.

+### General Setting
+Please set the processor governor to performance for evaluating the artifact.

 ### Resolving branch condition
 SLH protects values loaded from the memory but not values in the register.